ericcheng05/dining/README.md

 - Secrets in the GitHub Action
   - ```CLOUDFLARE_ACCOUNT_ID``` with your Account ID
   - ```CLOUDFLARE_API_TOKEN``` with your API Token
+- Cloudflare D1 Database
-- D1 database in Cloudflare
+- Cloudflare Worker KV